Columbia Lectures in International Studies: Later airings and re-airings

 By mid-1963, WNEW-TV Channel 5 was re-airing some lectures on Sunday evenings at 11 p.m.

 In July 1964, repeats of the Columbia Seminars had begun airing weekdays at 7 p.m. on educational television station WNDT Channel 13 in New York.
 This was a programming move that Jack Gould had hoped for in his initial review of the series, except that Channel 13 as an educational television station had not gone on the air yet at the time.
 So "Religion in the Technological Age", shown in February 1964 in the early morning on Channel 5, appeared in the evening in September 1964 on Channel 13.

 And, while Channel 5 in the morning might have a week of programs on the "Meaning of Communism", Channel 13 in the evening was reprising a series of lectures on "Africa Since Independence".
-The repeats were shown on other education television stations as well; these included locations that had not seen the Metromedia broadcasts, such as 7:30 p.m. showings on WHYY-TV Channel 12 in Philadelphia.
+The repeats were shown on other educational television stations as well; these included locations that had not seen the Metromedia broadcasts, such as 7:30 p.m. showings on WHYY-TV Channel 12 in Philadelphia.

 The final broadcast of the Columbia Seminars in WNEW-TV Channel 5's 7:30 a.m. time slot took place on Friday, September 18, 1964.
 The following Monday saw the premiere of a different series from the university, Columbia Survey of the Arts, in which professors discussed the history of philosophy, religion, and the fine arts.

 Although no new programs were being made, repeats of the Columbia lectures were sometimes broadcast over the next several years on the Metromedia stations that had originally aired them, such as during 1965 on Channel 17 in central Illinois; during 1966 on Channel 5 in Washington; and during 1967 on Channel 11 in Los Angeles.